 Buying a metal shed?
 Find out just how easy it is for you, plus a friend, to assemble a metal shed from scratch.

-Read our detailed guide to erecting a 7ft x 4ft metal apex shed, and watch the video tutorial before applying the same concepts to your own build.
+Here's our detailed guide to erecting a metal apex shed.
+We've used a 7ft x 4ft metal shed here, but the principles apply for other sizes too.
+Be sure to watch the video tutorial as well, and you'll be ready to apply these concepts to your own build.

 At a glance:

 - Add in the roof frame